Zach McKinstry Preview, Player Props: Tigers vs. Royals

 - McKinstry has 21 doubles, four triples, eight home runs and 43 walks while batting .230.

-- McKinstry has picked up an RBI in 17.6% of his games this year, with two or more RBI in 4.2% of his games.
-He has also driven in three or more runs in one contest.
+- In 26 games this year (18.2%), McKinstry has picked up an RBI, and in six of those games (4.2%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.